-In March, Salmon Defense held the inaugural Billy Frank Jr. Pacific Salmon Summit at the Tulalip Resort Casino.
+In March of 2018, Salmon Defense held the inaugural Billy Frank Jr. Pacific Salmon Summit at the Tulalip Resort Casino.
 The daylong event brought together hundreds of salmon advocates to address challenges and strategies to Protect Salmon for Our Common Future.

 - You can see the 4-video playlist of the event on the Salmon Defense YouTube page.

 - Interview of Billy Frank Jr played as the keynote at the Summit.